Robinlovelace/Creating-maps-in-R/intro-spatial.md

 ![plot of chunk Sampling and plotting stations](figure/Sampling_and_plotting_stations.png)

-Now we can clearly see that the stations overlay the boroughs.
+Now we can clearly see that the `stations` points overlay the boroughs.
 The problem is that the stations dataset is far more extensive than the London borough dataset; so we will take a spatially determined subset of the stations object so that they all fit within the lnd extent.
 This is *clipping*.